 Can you tell us a bit about what you actually found?

 Matthew: Our initial survey has identified shipwreck remains with features contemporary with that of the Nova Zembla.
 Further work is needed to get a positive ID, however, this initial investigation gives us great confidence that our initial hypotheses regarding the location are correct and given the lack of archival evidence for other wrecks in the area, we feel strongly that these materials must be related to the wreck of the Nova Zembla.

 Michael: The full account of the expedition will be published in an upcoming issue of Canadian Geographic and the results of the study will be submitted to the International Journal of Nautical Archaeology.

 What happens next?

 Matthew: We believe we have enough evidence to warrant further investigation of this site.
 We also hope to partner with Ocean Wise and the Ikaarvik programme to engage Inuit youth in future research on the site.

-We would also like to take this opportunity to thank all of our sponsors, in particular, One Ocean Expeditions for their support and to the expedition crew and passengers of the Akademik Sergey Vavilov.
+We would also like to take this opportunity to thank all of our sponsors, in particular, One Ocean Expeditions for their support and to the expedition crew and passengers.
 Also, special thanks to Ted Irniq (OOE guide) and Kelson Rounds-McPherson (OOE staff) for their involvement during the search as field personnel, their contribution to science and comradery in the cold.